-It will take practice to learn how to back up a tow

-vehicle with a trailer attached.
+It will take practice to learn how to back up a tow vehicle with a trailer attached.
 Take it slow.
 Before backing up, get out of the tow vehicle and look behind the trailer to make sure that there are no obstacles.

 Some drivers place their hands at the bottom of the steering wheel, and while the tow vehicle is in reverse, "think" of the hands as being on the top of the wheel.
-When the hands move to the right (counterclockwise, as you would do to turn the tow vehicle to the left when moving forward), the rear of the trailer moves to the right.
+When the hands move to the right (counter-clockwise, as you would do to turn the tow vehicle to the left when moving forward), the rear of the trailer moves to the right.

 Conversely, rotating the steering wheel clockwise with your hands at the bottom of the wheel will move the rear of the trailer to the left, while backing up.
-Be careful not to allow the trailer to turn too much, because it will hit the rear of the tow vehicle.
+If you are towing a bumper hitch rig, be careful not to allow the trailer to turn too much, because it will hit the rear of the tow vehicle.
 To straighten the rig, either pull forward, or turn the steering wheel in the opposite direction.

-2.2.17 Safe Trailer Towing Guidelines
+2.2.16 Safe Trailer Towing Guidelines